 NK, R (on the application of) v The Secretary of State for the Home Department (IJR) UKUT 431 (IAC) - A reported decision of a successful judicial review of a refusal of a fresh claim by a lesbian from Cameroon.

-AB, R (on the application of) v Secretary of State for the Home Department EWHC 3453 (Admin) - A complex claim seeking to establish breach of Art 3 by SSHD whose actions were claimed to have caused the claimant to be tortured on return.
-The claim ultimately not successful for negative credibility findings, but led to a reference to the Director of Public Prosecutions and the Attorney General of G4S for a prima facie case of forgery.
+AB, R (on the application of) v Secretary of State for the Home Department EWHC 3453 (Admin) - A complex claim seeking to establish a breach of Art 3 by SSHD whose actions were claimed to have caused the claimant to be tortured on return.
+The claim was ultimately not successful for negative credibility findings but led to a reference to the Director of Public Prosecutions and the Attorney General of G4S for a prima facie case of forgery.
 Led by Martin Westgate QC.

 Babajanov (Continuity of residence - Immigration (EEA) Regulations 2006) UKUT 00513 (IAC); Imm.
 A.R.
-196 - Permanent residence under Article 16 of Directive 2004/38/EC can be established while a Union citizen or a family member of that national is outside the host country at the time it is acquired.
+196 - Permanent residence under Article 16 of Directive 2004/38/EC can be established while a Union citizen, or a family member of that national, is outside the host country at the time it is acquired.

 Chomanga (binding effect of unappealed decisions) Zimbabwe UKUT 312 (IAC); Imm.
 A.R.
 813 - Following a successful and unchallenged appeal by an appellant, it is not open to the respondent to make a further adverse decision on the same issue relying on the same evidence, unless there is evidence of fraud or specific exceptions.

 Atapattu, R (On the Application of) v The Secretary of State for the Home Department EWHC 1388 (Admin) - A claim for damages resulting from unlawful retention of a passport of a student applicant for an entry clearance resulted in SSHD's liability in conversion under the Torts (Interference with Goods) Act 1977.